0

 Endoscopes are minimally invasive and can be placed in openings such as the mouth or anus in the body.

 For example in the knee or abdomen, they can be inserted into small incisions.
-Small incision surgery with special instruments such as the endoscope is called keyhole surgery.
+Small incision surgery with special instruments such as the endoscope is also called keyhole surgery.

 Since modern endoscopy offers relatively low risk, provides detailed pictures and operates Quickly, it has proven incredibly useful in many medical fields.